 2. Avoid People and Places You Associate With Marijuana

 People in early recovery from drugs or alcohol are urged to avoid people and places that might trigger cravings.
-For example, if you regularly used weed with a certain crowd, you may need to avoid seeing these people and the places associated with them, at least for some time.
+For example, maybe you regularly used weed with a certain crowd.
+In this case, you may need to avoid seeing these people and the places associated with them for a while.

 3. Exercise Daily

 Studies have shown that regular exercise can help reduce cravings to use drugs or alcohol.
-Exercise is also a great defense against stress, depression, and anxiety, so it can serve as a healthy coping mechanism for those who used weed to relieve stress or emotional dysfunction.
+Exercise is also a great defense against stress, depression, and anxiety.
+It can serve as a healthy coping mechanism for those who used weed to relieve stress or emotional dysfunction.

 4. Plan Sober Events